top of page

 The Full Story

 What started as a 1,200-mile hand-cycle ride from Boston to Atlanta, has turned into JTF’s second initiative: Advanced Recreation Therapy (ART).
 Returning to life post-injury is critical in overcoming limitations to lead fulfilling lives.
 ART provides individuals with the opportunity to access new adventures to explore an inaccessible world with a disability while creating lasting memories.
-Our goal is to allow young adults to reintegrate back into society, and do the things they often feel are impossible.
+Our goal is to allow people to reintegrate back into society, and do the things they often feel are impossible.
 Through ART, a disability doesn’t prevent an individual from trying new things but rather encourages them to find new ways to be active in society after a traumatic injury.
 Guided by knowledgeable staff, people can focus on learning new skills to overcome limitations and find independence.

 Three Focus Areas